vadymmarkov/RetroProgress/README.md

 ## Usage

-Are you excited?
+Are you excited to bring this thing back from the dead?
 So are we.
-Let's use default configuration and see what we get
+Let's use default configuration and see what we get out-of-the-box:
-out-of-the-box:

 ```swift
 let progressView = ProgressView(frame: CGRect(x: 0, y: 0, width: 360, height: 30))